AFL Record

-The AFL Record is the official program available at Australian Football League (AFL) matches.
-The publication began as the Football Record in Melbourne, Australia in 1912, making it one of the oldest magazines in Australia.
+The AFL Record is the official matchday programme of the Australian Football League (AFL).
+The publication began as the Football Record in Melbourne in 1912, making it one of the oldest magazines in Australia.

-The publication is also known affectionately by fans as the Footy Record and many other leagues have since adopted a similar format and produce their own "footy record".

-The price of the Grand Final Record and post Grand Final magazine, “AFL Record Premiers”, are both $15 as of 2021.

-A book version of the AFL Record, published every year prior to the AFL season, is called the “AFL Record Season Guide”, with the year for the AFL fixtures, e.g. AFL Record Season Guide 2021 which includes fixtures for that particular year.

-The price of this publication is $39.95 as of 2021.

-This publication includes statistics on all AFL Clubs, South Australian Football League, and West Australian Football League, although the statistics are not as comprehensive as the AFL statistics.
-The AFL Women’s Football League is included but not the Women’s League from other states.

-The book also includes Awards, Records of Goals, and Matches, Hall of Fame, and Legends lists, Umpires, and Grand Final Scores of all states.

-The AFL Record, in its current format, is published and produced by AFL Media, the AFL's media platform which produces and provides content for the official AFL website (AFL.com.au) and the AFL App.
-As of 2018, the editor of the AFL Record is Michael Lovett.
+The Record, in its current format, is owned and produced by Sports Entertainment Network.
+Physical editions are available for purchase at all nine weekly matches, and digital versions are available to access online.
+As of 2023, the outgoing editor of the AFL Record is Michael Lovett, who has edited the publication since 1997.

-In July, 2018, the AFL sold the AFL Record and its related products to Crocmedia, now known as Sports Entertainment Network, in an $8.1 million deal.

-The sports media company will take over all weekly match-day magazine content, including the AFL Record, AFLW publications, the AFL Season Guide and AFL Grand Final edition.

 History

 The publication began as the Football Record in Melbourne, Australia on 27 April 1912, making it one of the oldest magazines in Australia.
 It was initially formatted as a pocketbook guide to assist spectators of matches when the league was known as the VFL.
 The guide helped identify players on the field.
 As only their numbers were worn on their guernseys, the record contained a list of player names so that spectators could tell who is who.

 Over time, the record included a section for keeping track of how many goals and behinds players have kicked while the game is being played and this became a traditional pastime of many footy spectators, something which is fairly unusual to the game.
 Special interest articles were also added, as well as scores, reports and updates from other leagues around the country.

-The AFL Record was known as the Football Record until 1998, and in 1999 the current title was adopted.
+The AFL Record was known as the Football Record until 1998; in 1999, the current title was adopted.
+In July 2018, the AFL sold the AFL Record and its related products to Crocmedia (now known as Sports Entertainment Network) in an $8.1 million deal.
+The sports media company took all weekly match-day magazine content, including the AFL Record, AFL Women's publications, and the AFL Record Season Guide.